decentralized-identity/bbs-signature/draft-bbs-signatures.md

 BBS proofs are nondeterministic, meaning care must be taken against attacks arising from using bad randomness, for example, the nonce reuse attack on ECDSA [@HDWH12].
 It is RECOMMENDED that the presentation header used in this specification contain a nonce chosen at random from a trusted source of randomness, see the (#presentation-header-selection) for additional considerations.

-BlindSign as discussed in 2.10 uses randomness from two parties so care MUST be taken that both sources of randomness are trusted.
-If one party uses weak randomness, it could compromise the signature.

 When a trusted source of randomness is used, signatures and proofs are much harder to forge or break due to the use of multiple nonces.

 ## Presentation header selection